Death of bond salesmen as banks rethink EU auctions

 "Do you know a lot of issuers that are committed to issue one year in advance at a certain date, a minimum amount whatever the market conditions are?" said a second market participant, who works at a large European bank.

-Still, acting as a primary dealer, and the market making duties that come with it typically costs a bank tens of millions of dollars a year -- anywhere between $20 million (12.7 million pounds) and $90 million, two people interviewed on the topic said.
+Still, acting as a primary dealer, and the market making duties that come with it typically costs a bank tens of millions of dollars a year -- anywhere between $20 million and $90 million, two people interviewed on the topic said.

 "Those who do not have a vested interested in continuing to develop their capital market franchise in Europe may effectively decide to back off," the second person said.